AirielShah/dsm1_wed_fri_Blog/posts/Week1s1.md

 ---
-title: My First Journey Blog!
+title: My First Class Blog!
 published_at: 2024-03-06T15:00:00.000Z
 snippet: This is an excerpt of my first blog post.
-disable_html_sanitisation: true
+disable_html_sanitisation: True
 ---

 First Week session 1!

+## Class Task

 Let's go scavanger hunt with us

 ---

-## The task is to find the following hint places and take a group selfie as evidence.
+# The task is to find the following hint places and take a group selfie as evidence.

 1. An explosive cup of coffee.
 2. A book containing Digital Media wisdom, found amongst many.